 Coachella is a festival that needs no introduction and the 2020 edition is sure to be one of the most memorable to date.
 This year’s lineup features some of the biggest names in music as the festival showcases leading talent across nearly every genre.
 This week we’re shining the spotlight on one of the most extraordinary artists on the lineup: Hatsune Miku.

-If one were to ask what the most unique artist on the Coachella lineup is, it’s clear that the answer would be Hatsune Miku.
-What makes her stand out from the rest of the artists is that Miku is not a physical person but hologram.
+If one were to ask who the most unique artist on the Coachella lineup is, it’s clear that the answer would be Hatsune Miku.
+What makes her stand out from the rest of the artists is that Miku is not a physical person but a hologram.
 She is actually a virtual idol Vocaloid that operates in a similar way that the Gorillaz have in a live setting.

 Living the dream as a forever 16-year-old Japanese idol with long turquoise hair, fun futuristic clothes, and truly unique sound Hatsune Miku has captured and kept the interest of fans around the world.
 Her official look is changed often to reflect a new style and this year she has more of a rock aesthetic with blue hair and pink highlights and stylized pigtails.

 She speaks, sings, and interacts with the aid of vocal synthesizer “Vocaloid” software using actress Saki Fujita’s voice as the model.
 This software allows synthesizers to mimic singing by typing in lyrics and melody while also allowing for unique changes in the composition of the sound.

 Hatsune Miku translated literally means first sound and future.

 This has been interpreted to mean the first sound of the future which relates to her placement as the first character fully created by Crypton Future Media.
 When Miku was first released in Japan she was an instant massive hit and her success there helped her cross over internationally.